DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 sudo apt remove ruby -y
 ```

-### Other Useful VS Code Extensions for the AsciiDoc Extension.
+### Useful VS Code Extensions when using AsciiDoc.

 Here is a list of other VS Code extensions I find useful when creating an `example.ad` file or generating a PDF file from the `example.ad` file: